 It is all a matter of balance.
 Of course, a pH-balanced diet is essential for rejuvenating bones, but if the majority of your meals are prepared at home (mine are), then it’s perfectly fine to deviate from that now and then by eating out.
 After all, feeling happy and decreasing stress is an important component for healthy bones, so go out and have fun!

 Preparing Food At Home Need Not Be Drudgery

 Many people, and I’m sure some Savers, choose to dine out because they don’t feel up to the task of preparing bone-healthy meals and snacks every day.
 But there is no need to worry in this regard, because it does not have to be drudgery.

-In fact, with the Save Our Bones cookbook Bone Appétit, making meals to build your bones can be simple, easy, and enjoyable.
+In fact, with our cookbook Bone Appétit, preparing meals to build your bones can be simple, easy, and enjoyable.